Using Citrix SD-WAN to connect to Microsoft Azure Virtual WAN

 Create a WAN resource

-Go to Azure Virtual WAN.
-Sign into Microsoft Azure, and select Create WAN.
+Sign in to Azure Marketplace, go to the Virtual WAN app, and select Create WAN.

-Enter a name for the WAN and select the subscription you wish to use for WAN.
+Enter a name for the WAN and select the subscription you want to use for WAN.

 - Select an existing resource group or create a fresh resource group.
 Resource groups are logical constructs and data exchange across resource groups is always possible.

 Select the location where you want your resource group to reside.
 WAN is a global resource that does not have a location.
-However, you need to enter a location for the resource group that will contain metadata for WAN resource.
+However, you must enter a location for the resource group that contains metadata for WAN resource.

 - Click Create.
 This starts the process to validate and deploy your settings.

 You can create a site by using a preferred vendor.
 The preferred vendor sends the information about your device and site to Azure or you can decide to manage the device yourself.
 If you want to manage the device, you need to create the site in Azure Portal.